TofuKiller9000/OurTown-UE5-Style-Guide/README.md

 <a name="2.3"></a>
 <a name="structure-developers"></a>
 ### 2.3 Use Developers Folder For Local Testing

+If you are unfamiliar with what the Developers Folder is, [click here](https://youtu.be/OvxJXQvQQts?si=pY3G9oAr7mxQh_q3)

 During a project's development, it is very common for team members to have a sort of 'sandbox' where they can experiment freely without risking the core project.
 Because this work may be ongoing, these team members may wish to put their assets on a project's source control server.
 Not all teams require use of Developer folders, but ones that do use them often run into a common problem with assets submitted to source control.